levelup-apps/hn-enhancer/README.md

     * Keep Ollama running in the background
     * Restart Ollama after CORS configuration
     * Set CORS environment variable to persist across restarts

+### Chrome Built-in AI
+1. Requirements:
+    * Chrome version 131 or higher
+    * One-time model download

+2. Setup Steps:
+   * To verify that you have chrome version higher than 131, navigate to 'About Chrome' `chrome://settings/help` and check the version.
+   * To trigger the model download, go to Chrome Dev [Summarization API Playground](https://chrome.dev/web-ai-demos/summarization-api-playground/) and try some text.
+   * To verify that the model download is complete, navigate to 'Chrome components' -`chrome://components/` and you should see 'Optimization Guide On Device Model'.
+Make sure the version is `2024.9.25.2033` or higher.

+> [!IMPORTANT]
+> Ensure that summarization works in the [Summarization API Playground](https://chrome.dev/web-ai-demos/summarization-api-playground/).

+3. Best Practices:
+    * Ideal for individual comments or brief threads
+    * May have limitations with very long discussions
+    * No API key required

 ### OpenAI
 1. Requirements: